Daemon Mode

 Detach from Fresh and reattach later, similar to tmux.
-Your editor state persists even after closing the terminal.
+The Fresh daemon keeps running in the background, so your editor state survives even after you close the terminal.

 Hot Exit

-All buffers — including unnamed scratch buffers — persist across sessions automatically.
+All buffers — including unnamed scratch buffers — persist automatically.
 When you quit Fresh, unsaved changes are preserved and restored on next startup.
 Configurable via the hot_exit setting (default: on).

 Workspace Storage